-In summary, with the recent enactment of FITARA, the federal government has an opportunity to improve the transparency and management of IT acquisition and operations, and strengthen the authority of CIOs to provide needed direction and oversight.
-However, improvements are needed in several critical IT initiatives, including data center consolidation, efforts to increase transparency via OMB's IT Dashboard, and incremental development-all of which are related to provisions of FITARA.
-Accordingly, OMB and federal agencies should expeditiously implement the requirements of the new IT reform law and continue to implement our previous recommendations.
-To help ensure that these improvements are achieved, continued congressional oversight of OMB's and agencies' implementation efforts is essential.
+In summary, with the enactment of FITARA, the federal government has an opportunity to improve the transparency and management of IT acquisitions and operations, and to strengthen the authority of CIOs to provide needed direction and oversight.
+To their credit, agencies have taken steps to improve the management of IT acquisitions and operations by implementing key FITARA initiatives, including data center consolidation, efforts to increase transparency via OMB's IT Dashboard, and incremental development; and they have continued to address recommendations we have made over the past several years.
+However, additional improvements are needed, and further efforts by OMB and federal agencies to implement our previous recommendations would better position them to fully implement FITARA.
+To help ensure that these efforts succeed, continued congressional oversight of OMB's and agencies' implementation of FITARA is essential.
+In addition, we will continue to monitor agencies implementation of our previous recommendations.